xcui-math/DiscreteMath/index.md

 [Discrete Mathematics with Proof (2nd Edition)](https://www.amazon.cn/dp/0470457937/), Eric Gossett, John Wiley & Sons, Jun 22, 2009.

 This book is very well-written, but is quite expensive to buy in China.
 It is absolutely possible to excel at this course without buying it.
+Even if you do not own a copy of it, it is still benefitial to have a look at the [supporting materials](http://www.mathcs.bethel.edu/~gossett/DiscreteMathWithProof/) provided generously by the author.

 [Further references and lecture notes](/lecture.md) will be provided in due course.